jasonprowe/docker-configs/README.md

 - **Home** Assistant (Smart Home application)
 - **Uptime Kuma** (WebUI uptime monitor)

-The [media-stack](./media-stack) folder includes a pretty standard ARR suite for your automated self-hosted media needs. ;)
+The [media-stack](./media-stack) folder includes a pretty standard ARR suite (as well as qBittorrent) for your automated self-hosted media needs. ;)

 _Note: The default path for media in the compose files is listed as follows:_
 ```yaml